 - You may add up to six beneficiaries to each account.

 - A beneficiary must be an individual; you may not name a trust or other entity as a beneficiary

 - No charge for sending or receiving wire transfers

 Goldman Sachs Bank USA operates the internet bank under the brand Marcus by Goldman Sachs.
 Savings Accounts and CDs are available nationwide and can be opened using the bank’s online application.
 Account owners must be at least 18 years old and must be a U.S. citizen or legal resident.

 In April 2016, Goldman Sachs Bank USA completed the acquisition of the internet bank portion of GE Capital Bank.
 That’s when the brand name GS Bank was established.
 The brand name Marcus by Goldman Sachs was established in October 2016 as an online platform offering unsecured personal loans to consumers.
 As I described in November, Goldman Sachs decided to consolidate savings accounts, CDs and personal loans under the brand Marcus by Goldman Sachs.
 All loans and deposit products are provided by Goldman Sachs Bank USA.

-To review the most competitive CD rates, both nationwide and state specific, please refer to our CD rates table.
+To review the top CD rates, both nationwide and in your local area, please refer to our CD rates page.